|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 10: Mingyomg Glacier, Feilai Temple

-Day 11: Explore the Tibetan-Himalayan Region, return to Shangri-La
+Day 11: Explore the Himalayan Region, Return to Shangri-La

-A short drive brings us to the Deqen county Tibetan welfare school.
-We meet Anui, the inspirational founder of the school and learn of his quest to keep the Tibetan written language and culture alive.
+A short drive brings us to the Deqen county welfare school.
+We meet Anui, the inspirational founder of the school and learn of his quest to keep the local language and culture alive.
 Our group interacts with the students and may be asked to help teach an English lesson!
 Next stop is the interesting small local market.

 Day 12: To Lijiang, Tiger Leaping Gorge